10 Special Celebration of Life Ideas for Your Loved One

 Place a pretty jar, pens, and stationery on a table, then ask guests to write down their favorite memories of the deceased and drop them into the jar.
 Towards the end of the event, you can have guests stand up and share the memories in the jar.

 Invite guests to contribute to a cause that was meaningful to your loved one as a way to memorialize them.
-If they were an animal lover, collect money for the American Society for the Prevention of Cruelty to Animals (ASPCA) or supplies for the local humane society.
+Think of the Betty White Challenge campaign sparred on by the passing of the beloved entertainment icon.
+If they were an animal lover like Betty, collect money for the American Society for the Prevention of Cruelty to Animals (ASPCA) or supplies for the local humane society.
 If you lost your loved one to an illness, help fund research for a cure by donating to reputable organizations.
 This allows the late loved one to make an impact even after they have passed on.
 There are many worthwhile nonprofits out there.

 Another option for giving back is to have guests pledge to commit an act of kindness in your loved one’s honor.
 This might be something like paying for a stranger’s coffee once a week for a year or volunteering at a food pantry every month.
 Suggest activities that the honoree enjoyed or did often.
 Think “What would my late loved one do?”
 You can have guests write the pledge on a poster on a wall with their name for everyone to see.
 This is one of the most altruistic celebration of life ideas.

 Music is most powerful when played live, so in addition to creating a playlist, consider hiring a musician or band.
-It could be a cover band for your loved one’s favorite group, or one that plays music from their favorite genre.
+It could be a cover band for your loved one’s favorite group or one that plays music from their favorite genre.
 Gigsalad is a great resource for finding talent, as is The Bash.
-Just be sure you have the space and outlets the musicians need to perform, and be aware of the noise ordinances around your venue.
+Just be sure you have the space and outlets the musicians need to perform and be aware of the noise ordinances around your venue.
+Remember, Peerspace can provide you with an ideal venue, while the Concierge service can handle the entertainment arrangements.

 Gather your favorite video clips or photos and create a tribute movie or slideshow set to music to honor your loved one.
 Use iMovie or Adobe Final Cut for this.
 Enlist the help of your most computer-savvy friends and relatives to ensure that the final product is polished and professional-looking.
 Play it continuously throughout the celebration of life event.
 A movie or slideshow will immortalize them and can be shared with family and friends for years to come.